 BACKGROUND AND EXPERTISE

-Joshua currently lectures on international criminal law, including at Salzburg Law School’s prestigious symposium in 2018 and at Birkbeck University on the history of the international criminal tribunals.
-Most recently, through 2018 and into 2019, he has published on the topic of ICC jurisdiction over nationals of non-states parties, as well as on issues relating to the ICC’s Preliminary Examination of the Situation in Palestine.
+Joshua currently lectures on international criminal law, including at the National University of Ireland in Galway in 2019 and Salzburg Law School’s Sound of ICL symposium in 2018.
+He lectures annually at Birkbeck University on the history of the international criminal tribunals.
+Through 2018 and into 2019, he has published on the topic of ICC jurisdiction over nationals of non-states parties as well as on issues relating to the ICC’s Preliminary Examination of the Situation in Palestine.
+Joshua represents as counsel a coalition of civil society organisations granted amicus curiae standing in December 2019’s landmark ICC Appeals Chamber hearings on the interests of justice in the Situation in Afghanistan.

 Joshua has successfully lobbied Interpol for the deletion of data, including Red Notices, from its systems – and he is well versed with Interpol’s constitutional framework and institutional structure.